 - Modeling: Demonstrating the skill so children can see how it’s done.

-- Visual aids: Using photos, graphic organizers, videos, charts, etc. to help children visualize and grasp the concept.
+- Visual aids: Using photos, graphic organizers, videos, or charts to help children visualize and grasp the concept.

-- Offer hints: Assist children through verbal processing and helpful sentence starters.
+- Offering hints: Assisting children through verbal processing and helpful sentence starters.

-- Prior knowledge: Reference what the child already knows as examples to help them connect with what they’re trying to learn.
+- Prior knowledge: Referencing what the child already knows as examples to help them connect with what they’re trying to learn.

-- Ask questions: Challenge children with guiding questions such as, “What do you think will happen if we _______?”
+Asking questions: Challenging children with guiding questions such as, “What do you think will happen if we try this?”

 The zone of proximal development gives teachers a whole new perspective to interact with children and help them reach their fullest potential.
-To support children’s development teachers should focus on:
+To support children’s development teachers can focus on:

 - Creating opportunities for peer mentorship and small group work.